 Why gut health is so important for a better mood, glowing skin and more.

 Bacteria – not exactly top of anyone’s wish list.
-And yet, if brighter skin, better immunity, and super-charged energy are on your health hit-list (that’s all of us, right?), then experts say bacteria is something we should embrace a lot more warmly.
+And yet, if brighter skin, better immunity, and supercharged energy are on your health hit-list (that’s all of us, right?), then experts say bacteria is something we should embrace a lot more warmly.
 A host of research shows that cultivating the good bacteria in our gut is the secret to improving almost every aspect of our health.
-“Hippocrates, the father of modern medicine, really was right when he said that ‘All disease begins in the gut!’,” says Nishtha Patel, aka The Gut Expert, a nutritionist and functional health practitioner.
-“Inside your gut resides a whole colony of bacteria that communicates with everything from your hormones to your immune system.”

 In fact, the gut does far more than just aid in digestion; it influences our mental and emotional wellbeing as well, thanks to the ‘gut-brain connection.’
 Tuning into this connection allows us to recognise how our body feels, a gentle reminder of the importance of awareness and nurturing our inner balance.